BootNodeDev/gas-tank-module/README.md

 In summary, the GasTankModule provides a solution for covering gas costs associated with transactions within a Safe by getting the tokens to pay for Gelato's relayer service fees from a GasTank.
 It offers flexibility by allowing the GasTank to be either the same Safe used for execution or a different one, as long as the user meets the authorization requirements.

+The contract is designed as a singleton.
+This way not every Safe needs to deploy their own module and it is possible that this module is shared between different Safes.

 ![diagram](./docs/GasTank.png)